 The Collision avoidance feature was first introduced in Artist Studio 1.3.36

-Before setting the desired robot position, expand the tree of the patch of the data set to which you want to add avoidance points:
+Before setting the desired robot position, expand the tree of the patch of the data set to

 Also ensure that you are currently using Motion Artist or switch to the Motion Artist tab.